jananikookie/AI-Powered-Reading-companion/README.md

 ![Full Audio](screenshots/Full-Audio.png)

 ### Line Range Audio

-Reads only the selected range of lines.
+Reads only the selected range of lines using text-to-speech.

 ![Line-Range Audio](screenshots/line-range-audio.png)

 ## Technologies Used: